JavaScript / TypeScript SDK

 You now know how to:

-- Install and initialize the SDK
+- Install and initialize the

-- Log info, warn, and error events with metadata
+LogMonitorclient - Log info, warn, error, and debug events with metadata

-- Track user sessions
+- Track user sessions and navigation

-- Understand batching and flush behavior
+- Understand batching, flush, and retry behavior

 Related docs